-IMPORTANT: This guide covers how to install a local printer using Windows and the features that are built into the operating system, for adding printers.
-We first cover Windows 10, then Windows 7, and then Windows 8.1.
-Last but not least, we give guidance on how to install a local printer using the setup program provided by its manufacturer.
-By local printer we mean the kind of printer that you connect directly to your computer through a USB cable.
-If you have a wireless printer, you should read this guide: How to Install a Wireless Printer In Your Home Network.
+NOTE: This guide covers how to install a local printer using Windows 10 and the features that are built into the operating system for adding printers.
+We also cover how to add a local printer using manual settings and how to install a local printer using the software and drivers provided by its manufacturer (read the last section of the tutorial for that).
+By local printer, we mean the kind of printer you connect directly to your computer through a USB cable.
+If you have a wireless printer, you should read this guide: How to install a wireless printer in your Wi-Fi network.

-How to install a local printer on your Windows 10 computer, using built-in wizards
+Step 2.
+How to add a local printer in Windows 10 using the operating system’s built-in features

 In the Settings app, open the Devices section.
-You can notice that the subtitle says “Bluetooth, printers, mouse.”
+You can notice that the description says “Bluetooth, printers, mouse.”
 The printers are the part that interests us.

-Next, select Printers & scanners on the left side of the window and look at the section with the same name on the right.
-There you see the printers that are already installed by Windows 10.
+Next, select Printers & scanners on the left side of the window to access the section with the same name on the right.
+There, you see the printers that are already installed by Windows 10.
 Some are virtual printers, like software converters to the PDF format, or screenshot capturing apps like Snagit.

 Now there are two possibilities:

 - The printer that you connected to the computer has already been installed by Windows 10, or

 - The printer that you connected has not been installed